TDX-Dev/Wifiy/README.md

 # Wifiy

 One click wifi login app for VIT Students.
-Your WiFi Login is one click away!
+Your Annoying WiFi Login is one click away!